Azure-Samples/Microchip-SAM-IoT-Wx/README.md

 - [ATWINC1510](https://www.microchip.com/wwwproducts/en/ATWINC1510): a low-power consumption Wi-Fi module that has access to the device certificate, signer CA certificate, and public key for mutual TLS handshaking between the board and the cloud

-- [SAM-IoT Provisioning Tools Package for Windows](https://github.com/randywu763/sam-iot-provision): Microchip-provided tools package for provisioning self-signed certificate utilizing the unique serial number and private key stored in the ATECC608A secure element
+- [IoT Provisioning Tool](https://www.microchip.com/design-centers/internet-of-things/iot-dev-kits/iot-provision-tool): Microchip-provided tool for provisioning self-signed certificate utilizing the unique serial number and private key stored in the ATECC608A secure element

 - [Azure IoT Embedded C SDK](https://azure.microsoft.com/en-us/updates/embedded-c-sdk-general-availability/): Microsoft-provided API designed to allow small, low-cost embedded IoT devices to communicate with Azure services, serving as translation logic between the application code and transport client